Data transmission options

 eManifest is modernizing and improving cross-border commercial processes.
-When fully implemented, eManifest will require all carriers, freight forwarders and importers to send advance commercial information about their shipments electronically to the Canada Border Services Agency (CBSA).
+When fully implemented, eManifest will require carriers and freight forwarders to send advance commercial information about their shipments electronically to the Canada Border Services Agency (CBSA).

 The collection and risk assessment of pre-arrival data will improve the CBSA's ability to detect high-risk shipments before they arrive at the border.
 At the same time, low-risk, legitimate trade will be able to cross the border more efficiently.

 The CBSA has posted Customs Notice 17-15 - Changes to the Implementation Timeline for Electronic House Bills.

 Updated-Guidelines for Post-arrival Manual Corrections for House Bill, Cargo and Conveyance Information (eManifest)